cbourjau/nittygriddy/README.rst

 Migrate to LEGO trains
 ----------------------
-Once your analysis works, you should be able to almost seamlessly use your ``ConfigureWagon.C`` content in the LEGO wagon setup.
+Once your analysis works, you should be able to almost seamlessly use your ``ConfigureTrain.C`` content in the LEGO wagon setup.
 Please use LEGO-trains whenever possible and reasonable to save resources!

 Debug your code like a boss (with GDB)